WHAT IS VIRTUAL SCHOOLING?

-Don’t let your busy schedule limit your potential.
-We offer flexible schedules, and we work with each of our students one on one to ensure their success.
+Don’t let your busy lifestyle limit your potential.
+We offer flexible schedules and work with each of our students one on one to ensure their success.
 We can work with you to come up with a plan of action too!
 Are you motivated to graduate early?
 Let us help you achieve that.
 Would you prefer to work at your own pace, without feeling rushed?
 No matter what your goal is on your path to graduation, we have a solution for you.

 You Can Earn More Money With A High School Diploma vs. A GED®

 Statistics show that those who have their high school diploma make anywhere from $5,000 to $10,000 more dollars per year than those who only have a GED®.
 It is worth the time and effort for any adult who does not have their high school diploma to work on acquiring it as quickly as possible.
 Whether your goal is to enter the workforce, go to college, or enlist in the military, a regular diploma is accepted as proof of graduation from high school.
 If you get anything less than a regular high school diploma, you will be limiting some of your options for the future.

 Why Go Back To School When I Can Get A GED®?

 The lack of a high school diploma is a substantial barrier to compete successfully in the workforce.
 Colleges and universities, businesses, and each branch of the United States military accept a regular high school diploma.

 In order to attend college, a high school diploma or GED® is required for admission.
 Students who have a high school diploma and have demonstrated good grades will often be able to get financial aid that individuals with a GED® cannot get.
 In the business world, many entry-level positions require a high school diploma or GED®.
 Those with a diploma will often be hired before those who have a GED®.